jamiemcg10/hoopfinder/Team.md

 Hi All,
 I am originally from India but did my undergrad in Singapore and have lived/worked there for the past 4 years.
 I have about 4 years of experience in IT consulting mainly working with HRIT systems.
 I am extremely confortable using Java, SQL, and Python.
 I have also worked on an android development to create a e-reader for a SME publishing house.

+#### Mike Zhong:

+Hello, I graduated with a B.S in Mathematics and minor in Biochemistry and Molecular Biology from Umass Amherst.
+I am currently working at Gritstone Oncology as a Bioinformatics Scientist where I oversee the development, maintenance, and operation of our production software and systems in support of our phase I clinical trial.
+Our leading product is a personalized cancer vaccine.
+I am comfortable with C/C++, PHP, R, and Python, as well as workflow definition languages like Nextflow and CWL.